The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Introduction

 \subsection{Jones functions and the AJ-conjecture}

+Let us digress about the AJ-conjecture before going back to asymptotics of the Andersen--Kashaev TQFT in the next section.

-Based on Corollary \ref{AEFJXn}, we study the connection between the asymptotic expansion conjecture of the Jones functions with the AJ conjecture on the Teichmüller TQFT stated in \cite{AM}.
-To be precise, we consider the set of functions
+Based on Corollary \ref{AEFJXn}, we study the connection between the asymptotic expansion conjecture of the Jones functions, the annihilating polynomial of the Jones function and the classical A-polynomial of knots.
+It would be interesting to compare this result with Andersen--Malusa's version of the AJ conjecture on the Teichmüller TQFT stated in \cite[Conjecture 1]{AM}, which studies a general level $\mathfrak{N}$ Jones function (in this paper we restrict to the case $\mathfrak{N}=1$).

+To be precise, let $K$ be an hyperbolic knot in $\SS^3$.
+We consider the set of functions

 Let $\hat{M}, \hat{L}: \mathscr{F} \to \mathscr{F}$ be two operators defined by